es

 El agua y el desarrollo económico sostenible en la frontera

-Note: each blog post is published in its original language to preserve the integrity of the author’s voice.
+Note: Each blog post is published in its original language to preserve the integrity of the author’s voice.

 La frontera entre México y Estados Unidos es una región dinámica que alberga a 26 millones de personas —19 millones de los cuales residen en los seis estados fronterizos mexicanos, los cuales a su vez representan el 26% del PIB del país— que aportan gran parte del comercio bilateral, cercano a $800 mil millones de dólares al año, y que, además, representa un punto único de encuentro e intercambio cultural.
 Actualmente, la región está experimentando una transformación impulsada por una mayor integración económica, crecimiento demográfico y nuevas inversiones detonadas, en parte, por la reorganización de las cadenas de suministro a nivel mundial, incluida la relocalización de empresas conocida como nearshoring.
 En 2023, México recibió inversión extranjera directa por $36 mmdd, siendo algunos de los estados fronterizos los mayores captadores.
 Un dato que ilustra el nivel de integración económica son los cerca de 20,000 camiones de carga que cruzan diariamente la frontera.